Early Signs of Perimenopause After 35: What Research Shows

 Hot flashes and night sweats — collectively called vasomotor symptoms — are among the most recognized signs of perimenopause, though they are not always among the first to appear.
 Some women experience significant vasomotor symptoms relatively early in the perimenopausal transition, while others have few or none even as their cycles become increasingly irregular.
 The relationship between circulating estrogen levels and vasomotor symptom intensity is complex and not strictly linear.

 When vasomotor symptoms do appear in women in their late 30s, they may be misattributed to stress, anxiety, or simply “running hot.”
 While all of these alternative explanations are possible, the hormonal context is worth exploring, particularly if the symptoms are consistent, significant, or accompanied by cycle changes.
-Keeping a log of symptom timing, frequency, and severity can be useful information to bring to a clinical conversation.
+For more context on how night sweats specifically present in this age group, our article on night sweats after 35 and their effect on sleep covers the research in more detail.

 Sleep and Mood Changes